-If you are travelling to Canada through the United States of America (USA), or if you are transiting Honolulu or another USA point of entry, you are required to meet USA entry/transit requirements.
-Make sure you check with your nearest Embassy or Consulate of the United States regarding your visa requirements well in advance of your travel.
+If you are travelling to Canada through the United States of America (USA), or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with the nearest Embassy or Consulate of the United States well in advance of your travel.
 You will also find information on US entry and exit requirements in our travel advice for the United States of America.

-We advise children travelling alone or with only one parent to carry a letter of consent from the non-travelling parent(s).
+Children travelling alone or with only one parent should carry a letter of consent from the non-travelling parent(s).
 The Canada Border Services Agency (CBSA) may question you or the child regarding the child’s status and supporting documentation may be beneficial.
 More information is available at the CBSA website.

 Safety and security

 The crime rate in Canada is similar to that in Australia.
 Crime is more likely in large cities.

 Petty crime such as pick pocketing and street theft can occur at tourist destinations, hotels and on public transport.

 While travelling, don't carry too much cash and remember that expensive watches, jewellery and cameras may be tempting targets for thieves.
 In larger cities, theft from unattended vehicles is common.